telerik/ajax-docs/controls/panelbar/appearance-and-styling/setting--the-css-class-of-items.md

 ---
 title: Setting  the CSS Class of Items
-page_title: Setting  the CSS Class of Items | UI for ASP.NET AJAX Documentation
+page_title: Setting  the CSS Class of Items | RadPanelBar for ASP.NET AJAX Documentation
 description: Setting  the CSS Class of Items
 slug: panelbar/appearance-and-styling/setting--the-css-class-of-items
 tags: setting,,the,css,class,of,items